About The New Zealand Book Awards Trust

 Nicola Legat ONZM (chair) is the Publisher of both Massey University Press and Te Papa Press, and a former Publishing Director of Random House New Zealand and editor of Metro magazine.
 She is Deputy Chair of the Auckland Readers and Writers Festival Trust and a board member of The Coalition for Books.

-Rachael King is an award-winning author with three novels under her belt: The Sound of Butterflies, which was published internationally, translated into nine languages and won the Hubert Church Best First Book of Fiction at the 2007 Montana New Zealand Book Awards; Magpie Hall, a gothic novel set in Canterbury; and Red Rocks, a junior novel that won the Esther Glen medal at the LIANZA Children and Young Adult Book Awards in 2013.
-Rachael was the programme director of WORD Christchurch for eight years until the end of 2021, and is currently working on two linked books: a novel for children and a work of non-fiction.
+Rachael King is an award-winning author with three novels under her belt: The Sound of Butterflies, which was published internationally, translated into nine languages and won the Hubert Church Best First Book of Fiction at the 2007 Montana New Zealand Book Awards; Magpie Hall, a gothic novel set in Canterbury; and Red Rocks, a junior novel that won the Esther Glen medal at the LIANZA Children’s Book Awards in 2013.
+Rachael was the programme director of WORD Christchurch for eight years until the end of 2021, and is publishing a new novel for children in 2024.

 Richard Pamatatau, of Cook Island, Niuean, German and English descent, teaches creative writing at AUT University.
 He is a member of the AUT Popular Culture Research Group and researches the intersection of space, place and identity.
 Richard has a Master of Creative Writing with First Class Honours from the University of Auckland and is working on a PhD in poetry at Massey University.